nicolemirza/nicolemirza.github.io/looking_forward.md

 # Looking Forward
+Considering what I've learned this semester, here are some action steps for what I plan to do next:

 Take more classes at the Clay Studio → Since I’ll be staying in Philly this summer to work on my research, I think it would be great to balance lab work with pottery classes at the Clay Studio.
 I used to do pottery and developed a renewed appreciation for it after the workshop earlier this semester.
 It feels like the perfect way to relax and create something with my hands.

 Go back to the Common Press → Discovering that our campus has a resource like the Common Press, free to use, was one of my favorite parts of the semester.
 I plan to go back and get certified for independent use so I can print art for my apartment, personalized letterhead, or cards for friends and family.